jerryhgladinet/docs/deploy/source/index.rst

   **"Proxied AD User"**

-  It is also possible to use Active Directory from remote location where the server agent (included client software) is used.
+  It is also possible to use the Active Directory from a remote location where the server agent (included client software) is used.
 In this case "Proxied AD User" will be referred to users imported from server agent's side of the Active Directory.

   **"AD User"**

-  "AD user" is reserved
+  The "AD user" is reserved
   to refer to users from local LDAP Active Directory.

 .. note::

-    When to use LDAP and when to use "Server Agent" for AD integration?
+    When should you use LDAP, and when should you use "Server Agent" for AD integration?

-    If AD is local to the CentreStack server, LDAP is recommended.
+    If AD is local to the CentreStack server, then LDAP is recommended.

-    If AD is remote, Server Agent is recommended.
+    If AD is remote, then Server Agent is recommended.

 Storage Considerations